ubap/esp8266_termometr/README.md

-This project is an IoT temperature sennsor that sends data to ThingSpeak.
+This project is an IoT temperature sensor that sends data to ThingSpeak.